-Strangers and Romance (Photos from current production, reviews from previous productions)
+Strangers and Romance (Photos from current production, reviews from previous productions and this production)

 Beverly Friend (Theater Critic) - "Jupiter Theater opens with a very tidy package, the Midwest premier of two one-act plays by Barbara Lhota.
 Both take place on Christmas Eve, and, in their unfolding, provide a gift or sheer pleasure for their audience."
 Theater Critic for Pioneer Press Group